cjohansson/emacs-parser-generator/docs/Syntax-Analysis.md

 ### Look-ahead number

 Is a simple integer above zero.
-You set it like this: `(parser-generator--set-look-ahead-number 1)` for `1` number look-ahead.
+You set it like this: `(parser-generator-set-look-ahead-number 1)` for `1` number look-ahead.

 ### Syntax-directed-translation (SDT)